-- (1) This form of proxy in order to be effective should be duly completed and deposited at the Registered Office of the Company not less than 48 hours before the commencement of the meeting. - (2) Please put a '\sqrt{'} in the appropriate column against the resolutions indicated in the Box.
+(2) Please put a '\scrime' in the appropriate column against the resolutions indicated in the Box.
 If you leave the 'For' or 'Against' column blank against any or all the resolutions, your Proxy will be entitled to vote in the manner as he/she thinks appropriate.